DIY Oatmeal Milk Bath Recipe – An Old Fashioned Coziness

 If it’s a wholesome, old-fashioned feeling you’re craving right now, too, you’ll appreciate this DIY oatmeal milk bath recipe.
 It’s proof a good oatmeal bath can serve as self-care too!

-This post contains some affiliate links for your convenience; read the full disclosure policy.
+Ready to get started?
+This post contains some affiliate links.
+Thank you for your support.
+Check out the full disclosure policy for more details.

 What does putting oatmeal in your bath do?